 We don't really know how to prove this, because we don't know how to show that some problems cannot be solved efficiently.
-To work around this issue, we study a more limited model, and analyze what is called query complexity.
+To get some handle on this issue, we study a more limited model, and analyze what is called the query complexity of a problem.

-In query complexity, we assume that we have black box access to a Boolean function $f:\{0,1\}^n \to \{0,1\}$ , and we want to know how many times we have to call this function to determine some property of the function.
+In query complexity, we assume that we have black box access to a Boolean function $f: \{0,1\}^n \to \{0,1\}$, and we want to know how many times we have to call this function to determine some property of the function.
 As you will see, some of these settings are quite artificial, but they provide good insight into the techniques that we know about quantum algorithm design, and are a proof of concept that there are settings where quantum computers perform better than classical.
-They are also often used to prove lower bounds on algorithms.
+They are also one of our best tools for proving lower bounds for problems.

-Question 1.
+Question 105.
 What is the query complexity of a classical algorithm to call a function to determine the following properties?

 - Is there any input x such that f(x) = 1?

-- Does f(x) = 1 for most of the inputs?
+- Does f(x) = 1 for a majority of the inputs?

 - Is f periodic?